brandon-gong/siliconnn/README.md

 Worse, making system calls directly like above makes the code subject to breaking if Apple ever moves things around without telling anyone.
 For these reasons, I have opted to make system calls the way they want me to, simply by calling their C functions with `BL _munmap`, for example.
 For consistency, I do this for system calls even that I know can be called without the C library, such as `write` and `open`.
-Yes, it's unfortunate that we have to rely on the C library at all, but ultimately the logic of my code barely changes (basically all `MOV + SVC` combos are replaced with a single `BL`, everything else around it pretty much untouched), and this guarantees the stability of this code in future versions of macOS.
+Ultimately, the logic of my code barely changes (basically all `MOV + SVC` combos are replaced with a single `BL`, everything else around it pretty much untouched), and this guarantees the stability of this code in future versions of macOS.

 And I cannot figure out how to get `exp` to work.
 I did find a page in the ARM Aarch64 documentation for [`FEXPA`](https://developer.arm.com/documentation/ddi0596/2021-12/SVE-Instructions/FEXPA--Floating-point-exponential-accelerator-), which appears to be exponential-function related, but whenever I try to use this function I get a `SIGILL`.
-And I cannot dig into how the standard library does it, because Apple has hidden the implementation so well that the .dylib doesn't even exist in the filesystem.
-So after hitting my head against the wall over this for about two days, I've realized it's just not worth it and have opted to just call `exp` from `math.h`.
-If you know how to do it otherwise, open an issue!
+So for the time being, I have opted to stick with `libSystem`'s `exp` function.